ChristianLempa/videos/wireguard-on-linux/README.md

 - Linux Server running Ubuntu 20.04 LTS or newer

-You can still install Docker on a Linux Server that is not running Ubuntu, however, this may require different commands!
+*For installing WireGuard on other Linux distriubtions or different versions than Ubuntu 20.04 LTS, follow the [official installation instructions](https://www.wireguard.com/install/).*

 ## Installation and Configuration

-1. Install WireGuard
+### Install WireGuard

 To install WireGuard on Ubuntu 20.04 LTS we need to execute the following commands on the Server and Client.